kcduong994/freecodecamp-python/labs/README.md

 * Using loops to generate patterns and sequences
 * Developing problem-solving skills through independent coding challenges

-The Build an RPG Character lab introduced more advanced validation logic and business rules, while the Build a Number Pattern Generator lab reinforced iteration, loops, and string construction techniques.
+The Build an RPG Character lab introduced more advanced validation logic and business rules.

+The Build a Number Pattern Generator lab reinforced iteration, loops, and string construction techniques.

+The Debug an ISBN Validator lab introduced practical debugging skills, exception handling, off-by-one errors, input validation, and defensive programming techniques.

 Additional labs will be added as progress continues through the freeCodeCamp Python Certification.